Polysporella

 Polysporella is a genus in the phylum Apicomplexa.
 Species in this genus infect birds.
 This genus has been poorly studied and little is known about it.

 History

-This genus was created by McQuistionin 1990.
+This genus was created by McQuistion in 1990.

 Taxonomy

-Only one species is recognised in this genus currently.
+Only one species, Polysporella genovesae, is currently recognised in this genus.

 Description

 The oocysts each have 9-15 sporocysts.
 Each sporocyst have 2 sporozoites.